 When life gets tough and busy, there’s nothing that I enjoy more than getting to do fun activities with the kids.

 Now that we are over a year into the pandemic, finding new activities to keep them entertained has become increasingly difficult.
-So in order to make this summer and Father’s Day 2021 an unforgettable one, I’ve gathered some great blogs and resources for all the dads out there.
+So in order to make this summer and Father’s Day 2021 an unforgettable one, I’ve gathered some great dad blogs and resources for all the fathers out there.

 Direct Advice 4 Dads has some of the best blog posts for parenting I’ve seen in a while.
 It’s partly due to the humorous blog titles, including The rules of kids’ fight club.
 The DAD blog also captures all the humor of an experienced father.